UWPCE-PythonCert/PythonCertDevel/source/modules/Testing.rst

     $ pytest

-If you have any tests in your repository, that will find and run them.
+If you have any tests in your repository, that command will find and run them (If you have followed the proper naming conventions).

     **Do you?**